What is a Podcast: How They Work & How to Get Started (2023)

 You don’t have to have millions of followers, a small albeit loyal following is sufficient to help you earn passive income with your podcasts.

 However, remember that your product or service should align with your podcast brand and resolve an issue.
-It will benefit everyone involved – your audience gets to know about something beneficial they can use, and you earn some passive income in the process.
+It will benefit everyone involved – your audience learns about something beneficial they can use, and you earn some passive income.

-Podcasting works as your own media platform to present your views to your target audience and showcase your skills.
+Podcasting is your media platform to present your views to your target audience and showcase your skills.

-This visibility also helps you stand out if you’re promoting a brand or even pitching your own podcast.
+This visibility also helps you stand out if you promote a brand or pitch a podcast.

-You never know when a thought leader likes your podcasts and ends up giving you an opportunity of a lifetime.
+You never know when a thought leader likes your podcasts and gives you an opportunity of a lifetime.